chartbeat-labs/textacy/docs/source/tutorial-1.md

+# Context and description of workers in Congress

 In this tutorial, we will explore how certain members of the U.S. Congress have spoken about workers, based on a dataset of thousands of speeches sourced from the Congressional Record.

 First, let's initialize and download the dataset, which comes built-in with `textacy`: